bhulston/Time-Series-Anomaly-Detection/README.md

 ## Data Manipulation - time blocks
 In order to process the data in a meaningful way that uses previous timesteps as features too, we create time blocks, which are flattened intervals of time as our individual samples.

 For positive instances, we collected all 1's with the previous 5 timesteps and removed them from the training set.
 We dropped all 1 values and the time and y variables since they are not useful in our model building.
 We flattened each 5 rows into 1 row, resulting in a dataset of positive samples with 340 columns (68 x 5) per observation.
 For negative instances, we separated the 0 values rows into groups of 5 continuous time steps.
-We flattened each group of 5 rows into 1 row, using the same method as in the positive instances dataset to make 1 observation per window size.

-Next, we used MinMax Scale to rescale all the features in both positive and negative datasets to make sure that all features are on a similar scale and contribute equally to the training process.
+Values are scaled too.

 # 4.0 Dataset Creation
 Because our task is to build a model to capture extremely low-frequency events (4% of all blocked time data), there are some issues when it comes to building a model that can generalize well and has strong recall.
 In order to create our new sample, we used resampling techniques to create a bootstrapped sample of the positive time blocks.
 Using this resampling technique, we created a new set of positives that consisted of 2,000 samples.